Nataly Kogan: Career

 After graduating from college, Kogan joined the consulting firm McKinsey & Company as a Business Analyst.
 She went on to launch her first startup, a publishing company called Natavi Guides, Inc. In 2002, she joined the New York–based venture capital firm Hudson Ventures as managing director.
-She has also held senior- and executive-level positions at Microsoft and Where, Inc. (a company that was acquired by PayPal in 2011).
+She has also held senior- and executive-level positions at Microsoft and Where (a company that was acquired by PayPal in 2011).

-In 2012, Nataly Kogan founded Happier Inc., a company described by Inc. as a “learning platform helping people to optimize their emotional health.”
+In 2012, Nataly Kogan founded Happier Inc., a company described by Inc. as a "learning platform helping people to optimize their emotional health."
 Happier publishes courses, video and written content, and other media based on scientific research about well-being.
-The company provides tools for “finding more joy in everyday moments and being more resilient in the face of difficulty.”
+The company provides tools for "finding more joy in everyday moments and being more resilient in the face of difficulty."

 Happier @ Work was launched in 2017 as a platform for educating employees, teams, and leaders about emotional fitness, well-being, and avoiding burnout at work.